twinj/InStruct4j/README.md

   [optional]
   * ATGuuid - an inner datum/struct to support the creation of Guuid.
   * ATScript - an inner datum/struct to implement a byte array: The begninnings of a plugin architecture.

+Example
+---

+The example is of a class which extends [ATStruct].
+This class creates a plan from which the parser can work to parse a file and put the values in an EnumMap.
+Whether or not the bytes are saved or displayable is set up by special flags which are set in the Property Enum.

+Each ATStruct<?> must create its own Enum which implements ATStruct.Accessor.
+The accessor allows the higher level classes to manipulate some data from the lower level class.

+It is considered best practice to extends ATStruct in an abtsract class so you can add any of your own functionality.
+Assume that this is done.

 This example roughly emulates the structure of an Unreal engine upk package file.